 Researchers called these injuries both “predictable” and “preventable.”

-Although there are some variables and contingencies, generally schools and other organizations that sponsor sports owe a duty to participating youth to ensure there is not an unreasonable risk of injury.
+Although there are some variables and contingencies, the sports injury attorneys at our Fort Lauderdale firm recognize that generally schools and other organizations that sponsor sports owe a duty to participating youth to ensure there is not an unreasonable risk of injury.

 It’s true there is a level of risk assumed by children who are involved in any physical activity.
 However, the school or agency still has a general duty to protect children from harm.
 Some examples of cases in which a school district may be liable for injuries: